maisoncastro/letterboxd-sort-by-rating/README.md

 ## Usage

 1. Open Letterboxd in your Chrome browser.
-2. Navigate to an actor, director, producer, writer, or cinematography page.
+2. Navigate to an actor, director, producer, writer, or cinematography page, or to a user-created list.
 3. The extension will automatically sort the movies on the page by rating.
 4. Enjoy browsing movies with the convenience of sorted ratings!